 If you were accepted for a federal work study program as part of your financial aid or are looking to make money between courses, you may be curious about what type of jobs are available to you on campus.
-Each college is different when it comes to what they offer, but it’s entirely possible to apply for a position that is helpful to your future career.
+Each college is different when it comes to what they offer, but it’s entirely possible to apply for a work study program position that is helpful to your future career.
 Here are some examples of work study programs and job opportunities that you may want to apply for.

 There are certain tasks you’ll have to complete as a library assistant.
 That includes putting away books, helping students find texts, assisting with computer work, or checking out books to students, faculty, and staff.
 These tasks can look excellent when you’re resume-building, as working in a library is no joke!
 Between curation and customer service, there is a lot going on.

 There are plenty of places for you to work as an office assistant on campus, from the school’s gym to the math department.
 You’ll answer phones and potentially emails, file documents, assist professors, and complete other office tasks.

 Each college and university offers open houses and tours for high school students.
 You probably attended some yourself!
 While some of these positions are offered to alumni or those in the admission department, many are also open to students in the work study program.

 Your college may very well need assistance when it comes to their marketing department.
 From social media to pamphlets for open houses, there’s a lot of ground to cover.
 There could be openings for students here but what you’re hired to do depends entirely on your school’s needs.

 There’s a lot going on in an art department and a lot of materials that need to be prepped.
 Students and faculty can’t always handle all of it on their own.
 Your job may be to mix clay or organize supplies.
 This job can vary as there’s so many different areas of art.

 Many employees in the computer lab and help desk are actually work study students.
 You may help fellow students with their computer or printer related issues, supervise computer use, or answer phones at a help desk.
 This can be a great job as you often have the time to work on your own projects between calls.